ECP to increase number of polling stations in next elections

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) on Wednesday decided to increase the number of polling stations for the next general election from the existing number of 69,000 polling stations up to 100,000, keeping in view the new piece of legislation.
+Islamabad: The Election Commission of Pakistan (ECP) Wednesday decided to increase the number of polling stations for next general election from the existing number of 69,000 polling stations will be increased up to 100,000, keeping in view the new piece of legislation.

 The decision was taken during the Planning Committee of the ECP meeting here, which was chaired by ECP Secretary Babar Yaqoob and attended by provincial election commissioners and other officials of the commission.
 The meeting decided that new polling stations would be established for the general election and that the ECP had also finalised 700,000 staff for the next general elections